Divided Dieudonn\'e crystals: Frames and windows

 \begin{Remark}[Functoriality] Let $\u A'=(A',I',R',\sigma,\sigma_1)$ be another frame.
 A frame homomorphism $\alpha:\u A\to\u A'$ is a ring homomorphism $A\to A'$ that induces a homomorphism $R\to R'$ and commutes with $\sigma$ and $\sigma_1$.
 It induces a base change functor $\alpha^*:\Win(\u A)\to\Win(\u A')$; see \cite[Lemma 2.10]{Lau:Frames}.
 Universal property: If windows $\u M$ over $\u A$ and $\u M'$ over $\u A'$ are given, define an $\alpha$-homomorphism $\u M\to\u M'$ to be a homomorphism of $A$-modules that preserves the filtration and commutes with $\Phi$ and $\Phi_1$.
 Then $\alpha$-homomorphisms $\u M\to\u M'$ correspond to homomorphisms of $\u A'$-windows $\alpha^*\u M\to\u M'$. \end{Remark}

-\begin{Example} For a $p$-adic ring $R$ the ring of $p$-typical Witt vectors $W(R)$ carries a frame structure $\u W(R)=(W(R),I(R),R,\sigma,\sigma_1)$ where $\sigma$ is the Witt vector Frobenius and $\sigma_1$ is the inverse of the bijective Verschiebung homomorphism $v:W(R)\to I(R)$.
-A window over $\u W(R)$ is a 3n-display over $R$ in the sense of \cite{Zink:Display}, also called display in the literature. \end{Example}
+\begin{Example} For a \chang{$p$-complete} ring $R$ the ring of $p$-typical Witt vectors $W(R)$ carries a frame structure $\u W(R)=(W(R),I(R),R,\sigma,\sigma_1)$ where $\sigma$ is the Witt vector Frobenius and $\sigma_1$ is the inverse of the bijective Verschiebung homomorphism $v:W(R)\to I(R)$.
+A window over $\u W(R)$ is a 3n-display over $R$ in the sense of \cite{Zink:Display}, \chang{commonly called display in later literature.} \end{Example}